 D-510-3: Receiving Requests

-The requestor fills out the VR1510, Request for Computerized Criminal History Search and sends it to the regional point of contact via encrypted email using the subject line <ENCRYPT> Background Check Request.
+The requestor fills out the VR1510, Request for Computerized Criminal History Search and sends it to the Regional or State Points of Contact for Computerized Criminal History Reports via encrypted email using the subject line <ENCRYPT> Background Check Request.

-A hard copy of the VR1510 must be kept in a confidential and secure location by the secure site user who retrieved the CHRI from the DPS secure site and must be maintained for audit purposes for seven years after the case is closed.
+A copy of the VR1510 must be kept in a confidential and secure location by the secure site user who retrieved the CHRI from the DPS secure site and must be maintained for audit purposes for seven years after the case is closed.
 The VR1510 must include the name of the requestor, the request date, and the justification for the request.

 For more information, refer to VRSM B-405: Computerized Criminal History Checks.